 Unlike other personal injury damages, like medical costs and lost wages, pain and suffering does not have an exact dollar value.
 Calculating a monetary value for pain and suffering can actually be quite tricky.
 The severity of the pain and how long it will last are big factors in determining the value.

 Because pain and suffering is so subjective, it can be difficult to prove.
 You will have to make a true effort to show the court how your injury has affected you physically or emotionally.
 It’s a good idea to keep a journal of your pain and tell your friends and family about how you feel.
 Tell them where you feel pain and how severe it is.
 If you talk to your loved ones about your pain, they will be able to testify on your behalf in court.

 If you wish to pursue compensation for pain and suffering, it is important to hire an experienced personal injury lawyer.
 As mentioned above, proving pain and suffering damages isn’t easy and you need someone experienced and knowledgeable to help you.
 A personal injury lawyer will have extensive knowledge of the laws and build a strong case for you.
 He or she can help you receive fair compensation for your pain and suffering.

 During your initial consultation with a personal injury lawyer Memphis TN relies on, be prepared to provide extensive details about your pain and suffering.
 If you have kept a journal about your pain, make sure to bring it with you.
 A personal injury lawyer will evaluate your case and determine if you have a good chance at receiving pain and suffering damages or not.
 Most personal injury lawyers offer free consultations, so there is no risk to speaking to one.

-Thanks to our friends and contributors from Wiseman Bray for their insights into asbestos and personal injury practice.
+Thanks to our friends and contributors from Patterson Bray PLLC for their insights into asbestos and personal injury practice.